 Varda is our only viewpoint character who isn’t inside Aelland.
 She sails the Norden ocean with her mother and queen, Vendla, and they fight against the emperor’s reign.
 But Varda knows it can’t last.
 They’re weak and isolated, and in dire need of protection and food.
 An alliance with the Mordian resistance cell will save them, but can she convince her proud, stubborn mother to ally?

 What happens to a group of physicians and their apprentices when a deadly plague breaks out under the Mantle, and people are dying faster than they can help?
 To make it worse, there’s a rigid class system and the accompanying politics involved.
 Still not enough for you?
 How about some thrown in spies, intrigue, action, lies and romance?

-The fourth draft is with the beta readers.
+I’m currently working on the fifth draft of this story.
+Yes, five.
+We pantsers do this writing thing in our own weird way.
 From here on, there should be one round of edits left, then formatting and publishing.
-I’ll keep you updated on my progress. 🙂 If you’re keen on catching up with TPA related news, follow this link to blog posts specifically mentioning or about the novel.
+I’ll keep you updated on my progress. 🙂 If you’re keen on catching up with TPA related news, follow this link to blog posts specifically mentioning, or about the novel.

 In other news

 my short story, Manasahari, has been selected for the Dragon Writers anthology, Elements.
 Science fiction or fantasy stories between 3000 and 5000 words in length could be entered.

 This was my first try at a short story and writing in the present tense (which was actually easier to do than expected, though I believe I have blogging to thank for that).
 The story is a little darker than my usual stuff.
 I never dreamed Manasahari would be chosen, so I figured I’d experiment while working on it.